Regulatory actions for May 19, 2025

 May 19, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Trax Surgical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: BMS, Incyte, Pharmather, Travere, Sihuan, Xuanzhu.

 Briefs